 "Shrubs or small trees usually to 10 m, but to 50 m under favorable conditions, or bearing cones at as little as 2 dm on shallow hardpan soils; crown globose to columnar, dense or sparse.
 Bark smooth or rough, fibrous.
 Branchlets decussate, 1-1.5 mm diam.
 Leaves without abaxial gland or sometimes with embedded abaxial gland that does not produce drop of resin, not glaucous.
 Pollen cones 3-4 × 1.5-2 mm; pollen sacs 3-6.
 Seed cones globose, 1-2.5(-3) cm, grayish brown, not glaucous; scales 3-5 pairs, smooth, umbo nearly flat at maturity.
 Seeds 3-4(5) mm, dark brown to jet black, sometimes slightly glaucous" (Eckenwalder 1993).
 The type variety is distinguished from var. abramsiana by its smaller (13-20 mm long) cones and darker (brown-black, not glaucous) seeds (Farjon 2005), and from var. pigmaea by its pyramidal crown and shorter, stiff leader (Wolf 1948).

 The species was named by George Gordon in honor of James Robert Gowen, Secretary of the Horticultural Society of London and thus Gordon's boss.
-The actual work of finding and describing the species, and getting it safely home to London, was done by Karl Theodor Hartweg (1812-1871), a German who spent 1845-1848 plant collecting in California at the behest of the Horticultural Society of London.
-Hartweg, like David Douglas, was a protege of William Jackson Hooker.
+The work of finding and describing the species, and getting it safely home to London, was done by Karl Theodor Hartweg (1812-1871), a German who spent 1845-1848 plant collecting in California at the behest of the Horticultural Society of London.
+Hartweg, like David Douglas, was a protegé of William Jackson Hooker.
 He first found this cypress "on the western declivity of the mountains of Monterey in Upper California, within two miles of the sea shore, in company with Pinus muricata, forming a dense bush from 6 to 10 feet in height" (Gordon 1849).
+This description fits the Huckleberry Hill grove (P. muricata is uncommon in this area), but he could have been in a grove that has since been extirpated.
 Hartweg sent seeds home from California, and Gordon described the species on the basis of plants grown from those seeds.
 Hartweg later recounted his adventures in several issues of the Horticultural Society's Journal in 1847-1848.
 Hartweg had a highly productive career, collecting widely from 1836 to 1848 in Colombia, Ecuador, Guatemala, Jamaica, and Mexico, discovering many orchids and other remarkable plants.
 His later years were spent as director of the Swetingen Gardens in Baden, Germany.
 His work among the conifers is commemorated in the alpine pine of Mexico and Central America, Pinus hartwegii.

 Gordon, George.
 1849.
 New plants, etc., from the Society's garden.
 30. Cupressus goveniana Gordon.
 Journal of the Horticultural Society of London 1849(4): 295-296. http://www.cupressus.net/CUgovenianaGordon.html, courtesy of the Cupressus Conservation Project website.